RamjetAnvil/padrone/README.md

 *Pa*: dad.
 *Drone*: A person who does tedious or menial work; a drudge.

-Master HTTP server written in Scala that allows players of various platforms (e.g. Steam/Itch/Oculus) to play a game with each other.
+HTTP-based master server written in Scala that allows players of various platforms (e.g. Steam/Itch/Oculus) to play a game with each other.

 This is software for game developers that want to setup a master server for their